NNPDF/reportengine/docs/DESIGN.md

 resolved within *namespaces* which can be specified by the user in (the report layout).

 There is also the global namespace, which will be used by default.
+If a resource is not found in the current namespace, it is searched in the global one.

+In principle, an independent DAG will be constructed for each namespace and all the functions necessary to construct them will be executed (even if the inputs are the same).
+Any caching behaviour is responsibility of the client.

 ###Interactive interfaces